 The ICQ is a document designed by OSC that is sent to departments each year requesting information and department representations on their internal controls over 12 areas: management oversight, accounting system controls, budget controls, revenue, procurement and contract management, invoices and payments, payroll and personnel, investments held by the Commonwealth, material and supply inventory, capital-asset inventory, federal funds, and information-technology security and personal data.
-The department head, CFO, and internal control officer of each department must certify the responses provided in the Representations section of the ICQ as required by OSC's Memorandum-Internal Control Questionnaire and Department Representations (Appendix B).2 The purpose of the ICQ is to provide an indication of the effectiveness of the Commonwealth's internal controls.
+According to OSC's Memorandum-Internal Control Questionnaire and Department Representations (Appendix B), the head, CFO, and internal control officer (ICO) of each department must certify the responses provided in the Representations section of the ICQ.
+The purpose of the ICQ is to provide an indication of the effectiveness of the Commonwealth's internal controls.
 External auditors use department ICP and ICQ responses, along with other procedures, to render an opinion on the internal controls of the Commonwealth as a whole.

 In its document Enterprise Risk Management-Integrated Framework, or COSO II, the Committee of Sponsoring Organizations of the Treadway Commission (COSO) defines ERM as "a process, effected by the entity's board of directors, management and other personnel, applied in strategy setting and across the enterprise, designed to identify potential events that may affect the entity, and manage the risks to be within its risk appetite, to provide reasonable assurance regarding the achievement of entity objectives."
-To comply with OSC internal control guidelines, an ICP must contain information on the eight components of ERM: Internal Environment, Objective Setting, Event Identification, Risk Assessment, Risk Response, Control Activities, Information and Communication, and Monitoring.
-COSO guidance states that all components of an internal control system must be present and functioning properly and operating together in an integrated manner in order to be effective.
-In addition, OSC's Internal Control Guide requires ICPs to include risk assessments.
-The guide lists fraud as one of a number of risks that entities might face.
+To comply with OSC internal control guidelines, an ICP must contain information on the eight components of ERM: Internal Environment, Objective Setting, Event Identification, Risk

+Assessment, Risk Response, Control Activities, Information and Communication, and Monitoring.
+COSO guidance states that all components of an internal control system must be present, functioning properly, and operating together in an integrated manner in order to be effective.
+In addition, OSC's Internal Control Guide lists fraud as one of the risks that entities face.